-Apparently, this has been settled after recognition of a wide variety of distinct palaeokarst features in the Karawanke and the Carnic Alps (F.TESSENSOHN 1974, H.P.
-SCHÖNLAUB et al. 1991) including an extensive palaeorelief with surface-related collapse breccias, fissures, strata-bound ore carbonate deposits, a silcrete regolith ("Plotta Lydite"), and formation of caves with cave sediments, speleothems and palaeokarst-related cements in the subsurface.
+The nature of the transition from the above mentioned limestones to the overlying siliciclastics of the Hochwipfel Formation raised a long lasting controversy about the significance of tectonic events in the Lower Carboniferous (Fig. 8).
+Apparently, this has been settled after recognition of a wide variety of distinct palaeokarst features in the Karawanken and the Carnic Alps (TESSENSOHN, 1974; SCHÖNLAUB et al., 1991) including an extensive palaeorelief with surface-related collapse breccias, fissures, stratabound ore deposits, a silcrete regolith ("Plotta Lydite") and formation of caves with cave sediments, speleothems and palaeokarst-related cements in the subsurface.
 The palaeokarst was caused by a drop in sea-level during the Tournaisian.
-Rise of sea-level and/or collapse of the basin promoted the transgression of the Hochwipfel Formation which presumably started in the Lower Visean.
+Rise of sea-level and/or collapse of the carbonate basin promoted the transgression of the Hochwipfel Formation, which presumably started in the Lower Visean.

-Based on its characteristic lithology and sedimentology F. TESSENSOHN 1971, 1983, C. SPALLETTA et al. 1980, H. W. J. van AMEROM et al. 1984, C. SPALLETTA & C. VENTURINI 1988 and others interpreted the 600 to more than 1000 m thick Hochwipfel Formation as a Variscan flysch sequence.
+Based on its characteristic lithology and sedimentology TESSENSOHN (1971, 1983), SPALLETTA et al. (1980), VAN AME-ROM et al. (1984), SPALLETTA and VENTURINI (1988) and others interpreted the 600 to more than 1000 m thick Hochwipfel Formation as a Variscan flysch sequence.
 In modern terminology the Kulm deposits indicate a Variscan active plate margin in a collisional regime following the extensional tectonics during the Devonian and Lower Carboniferous Periods.
-The main lithology comprises arenaceous to pelitic turbidites with intercalations of several tens of meters of thick pebbly mudstones, chaotic debris flows and chert and limestone breccias in its lower part which may represent submarine canyon fillings or inner fans.
-In addition to these lithologies, along the northern margin of the region up to 10 m thick plant-bearing sandstone beds consitute a prominent member of the Hochwipfel Formation.
+The main lithology comprises arenaceous to pelitic turbidites with intercalations of several tens of meters of thick pebbly mudstones, chaotic debris flows and chert and limestone breccias in its lower part, which may represent submarine canyon fillings or inner fans.
+In addition to these lithologies, along the northern margin of the region up to 10 m thick plant-bearing sandstone beds constitute a prominent member of the Hochwipfel Formation.
 Except for trace fossils the palaeontological evidence of the flysch sediment is very poor.
-However, plant remains are locally very common suggesting a Middle Visean to Namurian age for its formation (H. W. J. van AMEROM et al. 1984, H. W. J. van AMEROM & H. P. SCHÖNLAUB 1992).
-Other stratigraphic data are derived from the fore-mentioned underlying limestone beds and locally occurring intercalations of the Kirchbach Limestone which provided index conodonts of the Visean/Namurian boundary (E. FLÜGEL & H. P. SCHÖNLAUB 1990).
-Also of great interest are limestone clasts within the debrites which comprise a broad spectrum of shallow water carbonate shelf types with stratigraphically important fossils such as the coral Hexaphyllia mirabilis, the algae Pseudodonezella tenuissima, the foraminfera Howchinia bradyana and early fusulinids.
-These clasts were supplied from a shelf-like source area localted originally to the north of the present Southern Alps but which was completely destroyed by later tectonic events.
+However, plant remains are locally very common suggesting a Middle Visean to Namurian age for its formation (VAN AMEROM et al., 1984; VAN AMEROM and SCHÖN-LAUB, 1992).
+Other stratigraphic data are derived from the aforementioned underlying limestone beds and locally occurring intercalations of the Kirchbach Limestone which provided index conodonts of the Visean/Namurian boundary (FLÜGEL and SCHÖN-LAUB, 1990).
+Also of great interest are limestone clasts within the debrites, which comprise a broad spectrum of shallow water carbonate shelf types with stratigraphically important fossils such as the coral Hexaphyllia mirabilis, the algae Pseudodonezella tenuissima, the foraminfera Howchinia bradyana and early fusulinids.
+These clasts were supplied from a shelf-like source area located originally to the north of the present Southern Alps but which was completely destroyed by later tectonic events.

-According to A. LÄUFER et al. 1993 the volcaniclastites and basic volcanics of the Dimon Formation occur at the base of the Hochwipfel Formation and not as its lateral equivalents or as a succeeding event.
+According to LÄUFER et al. (1993) the volcaniclastites and basic volcanics of the Dimon Formation occur at the base of the Hochwipfel Formation and not as its lateral equivalents or as a succeeding event.
 They represent intraplate alkalibasalts indicating the climax of the rifting immediately before the onset of the deposition of the Hochwipfel Formation.